Skip to main content

 Do I still need to file the FAFSA if I am older?

 Often, yes.
-The U.S. Department of Education’s adult-student guidance says the federal aid process is the same for adults.
-Some senior-related programs, including MassEducate and some Rhode Island tuition waivers, require the FAFSA or a state alternative form.
+The federal aid process is the same for adults, and some senior-related programs still require the FAFSA or a state aid form.

 Can I take online classes under a senior program?

 Sometimes.
-CT State says both in-person and online credit-bearing courses can qualify for its waiver, but other schools exclude certain online, self-supporting, extension, or special-format classes.
-Always ask before you enroll.
+Some schools include online credit-bearing courses, while others exclude online, self-supporting, extension, or special-format classes.
+Always ask before enrolling.

 What if the class I want is full?

-That is common.
-Many senior programs are space-available, which means paying students get first access.
-Your backup plan is to choose an audit, a lower-demand section, a noncredit version, or a class in the next term.
+That is common because many senior programs are space-available.
+Paying students often get first access.
+Backup options include auditing, choosing a lower-demand section, taking a noncredit version, or trying again next term.

 Can I use a senior waiver at a private college?

-Usually not unless the private school has created its own senior program.
+Usually not unless the private school created its own senior program.
 Most statewide senior waivers apply to public colleges and universities.
-For private schools, look for school-specific senior audit or lifelong learning options.

 What documents do seniors usually need?